mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 <a name="0"></a>
 # Setting up the NUI development environment on Ubuntu

-This guide explains how to setup, build and run NUI (DALi C#) applications using Visual Studio Core (VSC).
+This guide explains how to setup, build and run NUI (DALi C#) applications using Visual Studio Code (VSC).

 It assumes the starting point is a completely 'clean' system, though that is not essential.

 The [Hello World tutorial](../NUItutorials/hello-world.md) provides an introduction into NUI application development, describing how to display text in a text label.

 ## Overview
 This document covers: